msalawu/2102-feb01-usf/Week4/docker-exercise-postgres.md

         - \dt schema_name. -lists tables inside of the specified schema (don't forget period at the end)
         - set search_path to schema_name; -allows you to run your commands in the specified schema (rather than specifying in every table name)
         - \q -quits psql
+14. and/or connect through dbeaver with the following steps
+15. add a rule to your ec2's security group for custom TCP at port 5432 for your IP
+16. then on your machine, connect through dbeaver by using the ec2 endpoint as the hostname and enter the username and password you created in the docker container (step 10)
+17. if you used psql to run any commands, you can see that they executed by looking through dbeaver
+18. in your ec2, stop the postgres container when you're ready
+    - docker stop postgres-container